Value proposition: what it is and how to create one

 How to communicate your value proposition

 Once you've finalised your value proposition, share it consistently across all customer interactions.
-Train your staff to communicate it clearly.
+Train your staff to communicate it clearly so the message stays on point.

 Display your value proposition in these key locations: